Joystiq: The Joystiq Podcast (2007-2011)

 The Joystiq Podcast launched in 2007 and was hosted by Chris Grant, Ludwig Kietzmann and Justin McElroy.
 The three would discuss various gaming-related news stories.
-Segments included, 'What Have you Been Playing?', 'Brush With Fame', 'The Big Three', 'The Do It Line!' and 'Reader Mail'.
-It would sometimes feature guests from other gaming websites such as CheapyD, Chris Remo, and Stephen Totilo.
-Justin's brother Griffin McElroy would also appear occasionally as a guest host, and both he and their father Clint McElroy appear in episode 100.
-Some special episodes were also produced for industry events such as Game Developers Conference (GDC).

-In 2008 a Facebook group for fans of the show in turn launched their own podcast, The Joystiq Podcast Appreciation Group, often abbreviated to the JPAG.
-The JPAG would regularly be referenced by the primary show.
 From 2009, the theme song for The Joystiq Podcast was Gravity (Don't Let Me Go) by Jon Black; the song narrates the experience of an Orbital Drop Shock Trooper (ODST) from the Halo franchise.
 Black was interviewed by Justin McElroy in episode 99.
+Some special episodes were also produced for industry events such as Game Developers Conference (GDC).

-The original podcast ended in 2011, with the final episode recording livestreamed on May 12th for release on May 13th.
-A holiday special episode was also released in October 2011.
+The original podcast ended in 2011, with the final episode recording livestreamed on May 12 for release on May 13.
+Several specials were released after that point, including two for E3 2011 and a holiday special that October.
+The final special episode was released a few months before McElroy and Grant departed to found Polygon.
 When Joystiq shut down in 2015 the episodes were not made available on Engadget, however a complete collection was uploaded to the internet archive and is freely available.